 - Motivate and empower staff

-Employees in long-term care pharmacy tend to follow established practices.
-It is important to get staff to realize that the “old way” is not always the “right way.”
-When you process STAT or same-day medications first, your services improve, and you establish trust and reliability with your facilities.
+It is important to get staff to realize that the “old way” is not always the “best way.”
 If you develop a schedule for the processing of medications, assignment of workstations, and cross-training of employees, you will improve operational efficiency.
 This move requires motivated staff with proper and complete training.

 Having an appropriate setup is an excellent starting point for optimal workflow.
 Design your pharmacy to help ensure that steps occur in sequential order.
-If you don’t have the luxury to redesign or remodel a space that is not conducive, you can improve your operations with some simple changes:
+If you don’t have the luxury to redesign or remodel a space, you can improve your operations with some simple changes:

-- Addition of bins or baskets to sort prescription processing time
+- Add bins or baskets to sort prescriptions and improve processing time

-Cross-training of employees is critical to the success of your pharmacy; without it, productivity can falter, and pharmacy services will decrease.
-It’s a simple formula.
+Cross-training of employees is critical to the success of a LTC pharmacy; without it, productivity can falter and pharmacy efficiency will decrease.

 - Setbacks and bottlenecks to pharmacy production